How to get to Montezuma from La Fortuna and Arenal Volcano?

 Puntarenas to Paquera (1hr)($1.62)

 From Puntarenas, board a Naviera Tambor ferry to Paquera.
-The ferry ride takes about an hour, offering stunning ocean views along the way.
+The ferry ride takes about an hour and offers stunning ocean views along the way.

 Ferry Schedule: 5:30 AM, 9:00 AM, 12:00 PM, 3:00 PM, 6:00 PM, and 8:30 PM daily.